Visan1/react-stopwatch/README.md

 # Introduction

-A simple easy to use stopwatch created using React.
+A simple, easy to use stopwatch created using React.

 ## Available Scripts